 - The Lodge at Spruce Peak.
 If you want to stay in a hotel that has it all, the Lodge at Spruce Peak is it!
 Located next to the Stowe Mountain Resort, you can spend your days skiing or snowboarding on the nearby slopes and then take a lift back that will drop you off at the center of the resort.
 Spruce Peak is a 4 diamond hotel so the rooms are luxurious but quite pricey.
 This is the perfect spot if you want to splurge on a romantic getaway or a family vacation.
 Click here to check out The Lodge at Spruce Peak on Booking.com.

 - Airbnb.
-Whenever we plan to stay at a place for longer than a day, Airbnb is our go-to option.
-In Stowe, you can find a variety of incredible Airbnb stays like cute A-frame cabins, interesting treehouses, renovated guesthouses, and cozy cottages.
-Click here to check out Airbnb’s in Stowe, Vermont.
+Whenever we plan to stay at a place longer than a day, Airbnb is our go-to option.
+In Stowe, you can find a variety of incredible Airbnb stays like stylish A-frame cabins, charming cottages, contemporary chalets, and unique treehouses.

 - Green Mountain Inn Stowe.
 If you’re looking for a charming bed & breakfast, the Green Mountain Inn is one of the most unique ones in town.
 Located at the center of downtown Stowe, The Green Mountain Inn is a boutique hotel from the 1830s.
 This hotel offers the best mix of historic, elegant rooms and modern amenities like a heated pool, jacuzzis, massage services, and a bar.
 Click here to check out Green Mountain Inn on Booking.com.